leafo/scssphp/docs/index.md

 echo $scss->compile('$var: true !default;');
 {% endhighlight %}

+Note: the value is the scss source to be parsed.
+If you want to parse a string, you have to represent it as a string, e.g,, `'var' => '"string"'`.

 Likewise, you can retrieve the preset variables using the `getVariables()` method, and unset a variable using the `unsetVariable($name)` method.